norbert-s/issuetracker/README.md

-live version on heroku : https://issue-tracker-ns.herokuapp.com/
+live version is available on heroku : https://issue-tracker-ns.herokuapp.com/